REditorSupport/vscode-R/README.md

 ## Questions, issues, feature requests, and contributions

-* If you have a question about accomplishing something in general with the extension, please [ask on Stack Overflow](https://stackoverflow.com/questions/tagged/visual-studio-code+r).
+* If you have a question about accomplishing something in general with the extension, please [start a discussion](https://github.com/REditorSupport/vscode-R/discussions) or [ask on Stack Overflow](https://stackoverflow.com/questions/tagged/visual-studio-code+r).

 * If you find a problem or have a feature request with the extension, please [find out](https://github.com/REditorSupport/vscode-R/issues) if there is a current issue you may upvote or otherwise [file an issue](https://github.com/REditorSupport/vscode-R/issues/new/choose).